EbruBaglan/iCubAnkara01_resurrection/README.md

   |:--:|
   | *S/D Function at page 63* |

 - Decided to change `Remote shutdown circuit logic` because it is remotely set to S/D ON as I understand(even if nothing is connected and nothing causes S/D ON).
-I checked the SW1 switch configuration and realized it has been changed from the factory default. **Factory default** is shown as
+I checked the SW1 switch configuration and realized it has been changed from the factory default. **Factory default** and other states for switches are as follows.

   | SWITCH #  | FACTORY DEFAULT  | PREVIOUS  | NOW|
   |---|---|---|---|